Optimal quantum operations at zero energy cost: Extension to mixed states

-where $l$ is the quantum number of the total angular momentum, $J^{(l)}_z$ is the $z$ component of the angular momentum operator in the subspace with quantum number $l$, and $I_{d^{(N)}_l}$ is the identity on a multiplicity space $\spc M_l^{(N)}$, of dimension (see e.g. Ref. \cite{ChiribellaDAriano05}).
-From the above decomposition it is clear that the eigenvalues of the energy are given by $E_m = E_0 m$, where $m$ are the eigenvalues of the $z$-component of the total angular momentum operator.
+From the above decomposition it is clear that the eigenvalues of the energy are given by $E_m = E_0 m$, where $m$ are the eigenvalues of the $z$ component of the total angular momentum operator.
 A basis for the corresponding eigenspace is given by the vectors

 where $l$ goes from $|m|$ to $N/2$, $|l,m\>$ is the eigenstate of $J^{(l)}_z$ with eigenvalue $m$, and $\{|\mu_{l,n}\>~|~ n= 1, \dots , d_l^{(N)}\}$ is a basis for the multiplicity space.
 Now, suppose that each qubit is initially prepared in the state